tbranyen/hyperlist/README.md

 - `generate` A function that is called with the index to render.
 You return an element to render in that position.

+#### Basic example

+A simple example with just the required options.

 ``` javascript
 // Create a container element or find one that already exists in the DOM.
 const container = document.createElement('div');